VibhuviOiO/solr-admin-x/README.md

 ## ⚙️ Configuration

-Solr Admin X requires a datacenter configuration file to define your Solr clusters.
+UniSolr requires a datacenter configuration file to define your Solr clusters.
 The application uses the `DC_CONFIG_PATH` environment variable to locate this file.

 ### 📋 Required Configuration